toolisticon/aptk/README.md

 ## Annotation Wrapper

 Reading attribute values can be very complicated if it comes to annotation type or Class based attributes.
-In this case you are often forced to read the attribute values via the AnnotationMirror api.
+In this case you are often forced to read the attribute values via the _AnnotationMirror_ api.
 Additionally, you usually have to create some kind of class to store those annotation configurations of the annotation.

-The APTK provides an annotation processor that generates wrapper classes that allow you to access like if you are accessing the annotation directly.
+The APTK provides an annotation processor that generates wrapper classes that allow you to access the annotation attribiute like if you are accessing the annotation directly.
 Only difference is that Class type based attributes will be accessible as FQN String, TypeMirror or TypeMirrorWrapper.
 Annotation type based attributes will be also wrapped to ease access.